-The synchronous performance with other MKY44-MCxx products connected to CUnet is within 2 ms regardless of the operation to be executed.
+The synchronous performance to start operation from stopped state is within 10 μ s between two axes installed in MKY44-MC02A.
+The synchronous performance of instruction execution that changes from active operation to another operation is within 500 μ s.
+The synchronous performance with other MKY44-MCxx products connected to CUnet is within 4 ms regardless of the operations to execute.
 There is no difference in the synchronous performance of "external signal synchronization" and "shared data synchronization" (see Table 1-12).